Bradley Fighting Vehicle: Bradley Urban Survival Kit

 The Bradley Urban Survival Kit (BUSK) is an upgrade similar to the M1 Abrams TUSK kit.
 It decreases the vulnerability of Bradleys in urban environments.
 The kit includes a more powerful spotlight, a wire mesh protector to keep the optics from getting scratched, and nonconductive arched strips of nylon that push away fallen electrical wires (power line protection) that would endanger crews, additional armor on the underside, and a bullet-resistant transparent shield for the commander outside the turret.
 It includes sensors and a software package to quickly detect when components are wearing out, and simulation software so gunners can train more realistically.

 The BUSK kit adds 3 tons to the vehicle's weight.
 Because of this, a major upgrade was planned.
 Additional upgrades included a stronger, 800 horsepower engine, a larger main gun, lighter armor, improved sensors and cameras to give a 360° view outside, and an improved fire extinguisher system.
 This system was supposed to enter service in 2012, but the Bradley became too heavy and the kit did not make it survivable enough.
 A newer BUSK III kit is now available for Bradleys incorporating a blastproof fuel cell, a blast-resistant driver seat, a turret survivability system, and an emergency ramp release.
 This kit was recently installed on 236 M2A3 Bradleys in South Korea and is scheduled next to be added to Bradleys of the 4th Infantry Division.

+As of late July 2023, Ukrainian Bradleys have been fitted with BUSK upgraded armor and Bradley Reactive Armor Tiles.